-The class teacher remains responsible for working with the child on a daily basis.
-Where the interventions involve group or one-to-one teaching away from the main class teacher, they still retain responsibility for the pupil.
+The Class Teacher remains responsible for working with the child on a daily basis.
+Where the interventions involve group or one-toone teaching away from the main class teacher, they still retain responsibility for the pupil.
 They work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
-The SENCo supports the class teacher in the further assessment of the child's particular strengths and weaknesses and advising on the most effective package of support.
+The two school SENCos supports the Class Teacher in the further assessment of the child's particular strengths and weaknesses and advising on the most effective package of support.